-Every course we teach above the freshman level is offered every other year (except for Senior Research, for obvious reasons).
-Therefore, the exact path a student will follow depends on whether they enter during an odd or an even year.
-Here, we explain what a student entering in Fall 2007 would take.
-As sophomores, Physics majors would take PY 262, Experimental Physics I focusing on Electronics, which will introduce them to National Instruments' LabVIEWTM, the industry and academic standard in experimental control and data acquisition.
+During their junior year, Physics majors would take PY 262, Experimental Physics I focusing on Electronics, which will introduce them to National Instruments' LabVIEWTM, the industry and academic standard in experimental control and data acquisition.
 In the spring, they would take PY 362, Experimental Physics II, where they would focus on data acquisition and experimental design.
 These courses are where students will first experience substantive experimental design, and will also involve instruction in writing of scientific papers.
 The courses will culminate in seminar-style presentations that will be open to other physics majors, minors, and faculty.
 Similar presentations will occur at the end of the junior and senior years, at the end of which students will present work from a senior research project.
+In addition, they will complete the two-term Electrodynamics sequence (PY 403/404).